HASH31103/mern-book-store/readme.md

 # Book Store App (MERN Stack)

-A simple MERN app to manage books inventory with fields like name, price, image, amount, and sold count.
+A simple MERN app to manage books inventory with fields like name, price, image, and seller data.

 ## Features